BRUTAlVision/BRUTAlVision/README.md

 - 👋 Hi, I’m @BRUTAlVision
-- 👀 I’m interested in web development , wordpress , flutter and c++
+- 👀 I’m interested in web development ,  and c++
-- 🌱 I’m currently learning web development , wordpress , flutter and c++
+- 🌱 I’m currently learning web development , React js and c++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me contact me on Instagram(I_am_mr_garg)
+- 📫 How to reach me contact me on Instagram(I_am_mr_garg_)

 <!---
 BRUTAlVision/BRUTAlVision is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.